ishikakh24-del/SQL-Project/README.md

-# sql-project to analyze data
+# SQL-Project to analyze data